SeanBryan51/benchcab/docs/user_guide/index.md

     In case the code branches are already checked out before running Step (1) - `benchcab` will fail.
 This could happen on re-runs of `benchcab`.
 In that case, run `benchcab clean realisations` before the `checkout` step.

 !!! warning
     It is dangerous to delete `src/` via `rm -rf`, since `src/` may contain symlinks to local directories that could also be affected.
-Use `benchcab clean realisations` instead, which would also delete unecessary log files like `rev_number-*.log`.
+Use `benchcab clean realisations` instead.

 !!! tip "Expected output"